SachieKang/STL/README.md

 and select the "Desktop development with C++" workload.

 If you want to participate in the STL's development, welcome!
 You can report issues, comment on pull requests, and learn about what we're working on.
-Soon, you'll be able to submit pull requests to fix bugs or add features (see below).
+You can also submit pull requests to fix bugs or add features (see below).

 Finally, you can take our code and use it in other apps and libraries (according to the terms of our license, like everything else).